Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 In theory there were safety sensors too, so even if Ava had made a mad suicidal lunge for the field boundary at the last second, the Array would have sensed it and aborted the jump.
 But Jump Array staff took safety *very* seriously.
 It was the one mode of travel that had never yet had a fatal accident.

 Julian put his broad paw on her upper back.
 “Be careful.
-The sudden gravity is---”
+The sudden gravity is - ”

 **thump**

 Ava felt herself wanting to fall backwards, but she was no stranger to supergravity transitions anyway.
-Still, he held her up while she regained her bearings. “---Disorientating.
+Still, he held her up while she regained her bearings. “ - Disorientating.
 Give it a second, it passes.”

 “...That’s a little different to ramping up the Gs in the gym,” Ava noted.